palladius/gcp-pulumi-challenge-in-a-box/README.md

 * ❌ Step 6
 * ❌ Step 7

+## Startup in a Box

+Thinking about turning that side project into a little something more?
+Follow along to stand up a website for your startup on Google Cloud Storage with GCP Load Balancer and Checkly, all using Pulumi.
+When you're done, we'll send you a fancy drink tumbler with a special Pulumipus on it, just for this Challenge!

 ## Step 1.
 Your First Pulumi Program

 You will learn how to create a new Pulumi program using our Pulumi templates,